cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ```

 ## Boolean operators
-With advanced queries it is possible to combine multiple parameters to define a very specific set of events, places or organizers.
-In order to combine multiple parameters boolean operators should be used:
+With advanced queries it is possible to combine multiple fields to define a very specific set of events, places or organizers.
+In order to combine multiple fields boolean operators should be used:
 - `AND`: is used to narrow the search.
-Only results that meet all parameters in the AND-combination will be returned.
+Only results that meet all fields in the AND-combination will be returned.
 - `OR` is used to broaden the search.
-Results that meet either one (or both parameters) will be returned.
+Results that meet either one (or both fields) will be returned.
 - `NOT` is used to exclude a set of data.

 **Examples**